mesosphere/dcos-kafka-service/README.md

 DCOS Enterprise Edition comes with support for [user ACLs](https://docs.mesosphere.com/administration/security-and-authentication/).
 Interacting with the Kafka REST API requires first retrieving an auth token from the [auth HTTP endpoint](https://docs.mesosphere.com/administration/security-and-authentication/auth-api/), and then providing this token in following requests.

-First, we retrieve `uSeR_t0k3n` with our user credentials:
+First, we retrieve `uSeR_t0k3n` with our user credentials, and store the token as an environment variable:

 ``` bash
 $ curl --data '{"uid":"username", "password":"password"}' --header "Content-Type:application/json" "$DCOS_URI/acs/api/v1/auth/login"